scotteh/php-dom-wrapper/README.md

 bool is(string|NodeList|\DOMNode|callable $input)
 ```

-Test is nodes from the current set match the input.
+Test if nodes from the current set match the input.

 ##### Example